Timeline of Trump’s activities in week coronavirus hit home

 TUESDAY

 — Trump travels to Cleveland for a 90-minute presidential debate against Democratic rival Joe Biden.
 The two men are both tested ahead of the debate and stand behind lecterns positioned a good distance from one another.
-They do not wear masks during the faceoff.
+They do not wear masks during the faceoff, but also do not shake hands under pre-arranged rules.

 — White House aide Hope Hicks is part of a large entourage that travels to Ohio with Trump aboard Air Force One for the debate, including members of the Trump family.
 Trump’s adult children and senior staff do not wear masks during the debate, violating host rules.